-7 tools that DEFINITELY require a professional
+7 trade tools that DEFINITELY require a professional

 Wall chasers, as the name suggests, are designed for the tough job of cutting into walls.
 They cut into concrete, flint, hard stone, and just about anything else.
-Due to the high power nature of this tool, the complexity of making an incision into a wall, and the need to make each cut in exactly the right spot, wall chasers are definitely best left in the hands of the professionals.
+Due to the high power nature of this trading tool, the complexity of making an incision into a wall, and the need to make each cut in exactly the right spot, wall chasers are definitely best left in the hands of the professionals.

 Concrete cutters come in all shapes and sizes, from hand-held saws to trolley saws that you push along and walk behind.
 In any case, a concrete cutter is not like cutting wood, as it needs a little more in the way of training and knowledge to use correctly without endangering yourself or the project.

 Correct use of a welding machine is as much about safety as it is about the task.
 There are four types of welding – stick, metal inert gas, flux core arc, tungsten arc – and it’s less about knowing what to do and more about knowing how to do it.
 Some machines will not work outdoors, and even professional welders are susceptible to flash burns.

 Block and tackle

 A block and tackle in itself are quite harmless (although you wouldn’t want it to land on your foot).
 The issue is if it gets set up poorly.
 These chain-and-hook contraptions are capable of loading more than 1,000 kilograms, so the danger if one should fail from improper setup can be catastrophic.

 It takes a forklift licence to drive and use one of these pieces of machinery because there’s a lot to consider while using them.
 Specific training is required to correctly drive, load, move materials, and remove materials with a forklift, and it’s much easier to drop things or spear them with the prongs than you might think!